creativeworldpro/NE555-Make-Simple-SMT-Project-JLCPCB/README.md

  4. Add your Bom file and CPL file.

- 5.Place your order click on “Save to Cart” button.
+ 5. Place your order click on “Save to Cart” button.

  6. Confirm your shipping address and shipping method.